proy9714/ml-and-ai-digital-garden/src/site/notes/Priyadarshi ML and AI Garden.md

 **Hey there!** So glad you found your way to this little corner of the internet.

 This little nook is all about the exciting world of Machine Learning, Deep Learning, and Artificial Intelligence.
-Buckle up and get ready for an awesome journey!
+Buckle up and get ready for an **awesome journey**!

 ---